zenrocklabs/zenrock-docs/docs/docs/zrChain/cross-chain.md

 ---
-title: MPC Cross-Chain Policy
+title: Cross-Chain Operations
-sidebar_label: Cross-Chain Strategy
+sidebar_label: Cross-Chain
-sidebar_position: 6
+sidebar_position: 7
 ---

 This page is dedicated to the cross-chain strategy of the Zenrock MPC nodes and to highlight the simplicity of MPC-based cross-chain messaging compared to other solutions.